Major The Honourable LE Bligh

 L E Bligh was born in Dover on 24 November 1854, the son of the Honourable and Reverend Edward Vesey Bligh, son of the 5th Earl of Darnley and Lady Isabel Bligh.
 E V Bligh was originally a diplomat but Lady Isabel’s father, the Earl of Abergavenny, wished her to marry a clergyman so he left the Diplomatic Service and took Holy Orders.
 In 1861 E V Bligh was Rector at Rotherwick in Sussex and in 1871 was Vicar of Birling - the birthplace of Lady Isabel.

 He was educated at Eton and went up to Jesus College, Cambridge in 1873.
 By 1881 he had become a Magistrate and Captain of Militia (subsequently a Major in the 3rd Buffs) in Ryarsh, West Malling where his father was now also a Magistrate and “Clergyman without cure of souls”.
-Bligh married Marion Louisa Stewart-Savile on 1 June 1886 and in 1891 they lived at Northmore House in Dulverton with 2 sons and 11 servants.
+Bligh married Marion Louisa Stewart-Savile on 1 June 1886 and by 1891 he was Master of Foxhounds at Dulverton living at Northmore House in Dulverton with his wife, 2 surviving sons and 11 servants.
 Their first son was named Harroweton but he survived for less than a year.

-Meanwhile, in Englefield the Rector moved from the Rectory to “The Parsonage” (Nos 8 and 9 The Street, only newly-built) some time in late 1889 or early 1890.
-By May 1891 the Rectory had been made ready for the Blighs to move in and the assistant schoolmistresses moved from Rectory Cottage to make way for Mr Bligh’s coachman.
+In March 1891 Bligh was appointed Master of the South Berks Hunt and the Rector moved from the Rectory to “The Parsonage” (Nos 8 and 9 The Street, only newly-built) and Bligh moved into the Rectory.
+The assistant schoolmistresses moved from Rectory Cottage to make way for Mr Bligh’s coachman.

 In 1892 L E Bligh was captain of the cricket club and achieved the best batting average (22) for that season.
 He did not captain the side the following year but was again top of the batting with an improved average of 38, although on this occasion he declined the bat awarded for the achievement and it was instead presented to T Harris, the next in the order on 16.